 The aim of this course is to discuss the challenges international marketers face nowadays and ways how to deal with them.
-Special emphasis will be put on Brand Management in this context.
+Special emphasis will be put on Brand Management in the digital environment in this context.

 Among other topics, we will focus on